 Starting a new model of education with PA Virtual Charter School can be challenging for both parents and students.
 While the instruction process for each family differs depending on the grade and mode of instruction, school administrators work hand-in-hand with families to ensure each student has the potential to succeed, opportunities to overcome challenges, and access to a curriculum that doesn’t overwhelm them.
 Parents will find their students are most successful in a cyber charter school when they are partners in the educational journey and actively work with our staff to support them every step of the way.

-There are 14 cyber charter schools in Pennsylvania.
-These schools have a few similarities and many differences.
-Per the PA Department of Education (PDE), a cyber charter school is an independent public school and a non-profit organization that uses technology to deliver a significant portion of curriculum and instruction.
-Cyber charter schools are established and operate under a charter through the Department of Education.
-The differences between schools are vast, and this section focuses on providing data to help families learn some of the key differentiators.
+Pennsylvania is home to 14 Public, cyber charter schools.
+These public schools have a few similarities and many differences.
+According to the PA Department of Education (PDE), a cyber charter school is an independent public school and a non-profit organization that uses technology to deliver a significant portion of curriculum and instruction.
+Pennsylvania’s public, cyber charter schools are established and operate under a legal charter authorized directly under the Pennsylvania Department of Education.
+The differences between schools are vast, and this section focuses on providing data to help families learn some of the key differences.

 Act 82 Building-Level Performance Profile